Qwant/qwant-viprivacy/README.md

 We, on our part, can only be happy to reward the most active members of the community.
 So, what can you do?

-<a id="contribution-translating"></a>

-### Translating AdGuard

-If you want to help with AdGuard translations, please learn more about translating our products here: https://kb.adguard.com/en/general/adguard-translations

 <a id="contribution-testing"></a>

 ### Testing AdGuard